theHealingCosmos/fbtm_website/index.md

 Come as a guest and experience what Toastmasters is all about.
 Two hours of fun and learning.
-Are members come from all walks of life and from many different countries.
+Our members come from all walks of life and from many different countries.

 [Join us as our guest]({{ site.url }}/contact/) It's free, it's fun and it's inspiring!